How To Set Up QuickBooks Online for Personal Use

 QuickBooks Online can help individuals organize and track their personal finances, just like it helps small businesses manage their accounting tasks.
-We’ll show you how to use QuickBooks Online for personal use by walking you through the steps of setting up your expense and income accounts, adding vendors and customers, creating balance sheet accounts and budgets, and more.
+We’ll show you how to use QuickBooks for personal use by walking you through setting up your expense and income accounts, adding vendors and customers, recording income and expenses, creating a budget, and more.

-You can follow along in your account if you already have a QuickBooks Online subscription.
-If you don’t have one yet, visit the provider’s website and request a 30-day free trial or get a 50% discount for three months when you sign up right away.
+You can follow along in your account if you have a QuickBooks Online subscription.
+If you don’t, request a 30-day free trial or get a 50% discount for three months when you sign up right away.

 Step 1: Create Income & Expense Accounts (Chart of Accounts)